-Stage 1 Stage 2 Stage 3 Stage 4 Catastrophic Coverage Stage Yearly Deductible Initial Coverage Coverage Gap Stage Stage Stage During this stage, you pay the full cost of your Tier 2, Tier 3, Tier 4 and Tier 5 drugs.
-You stay in this stage until you have paid \$445 for your Tier 2, Tier 3, Tier 4 and Tier 5 drugs (\$445 is the amount of your Tier 2, Tier 3, Tier 4 and Tier 5 deductible).
+Stage 1 Stage 2 Stage 3 Stage 4 Yearly Deductible Initial Coverage Coverage Gap Catastrophic Coverage Stage Stage Stage Stage You begin in this payment stage when you fill your first prescription of the year.
+During this stage, you pay the full cost of your drugs.
+You stay in this stage until you have paid \$445 for your drugs (\$445 is the amount of your deductible).
 (Details are in Section 4 of this chapter.)
-During this stage, the plan pays its share of the cost of your Tier 1 and Tier 6 drugs and you pay your share of the cost.
-After you (or others on your behalf) have met your Tier 2, Tier 3, Tier 4 and Tier 5 deductible, the plan pays its share of the costs of your Tier 2, Tier 3, Tier 4 and Tier 5 drugs and you pay your share.
+You begin in this payment stage when you fill your first prescription of the year.
+During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost.
 You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,130.
 (Details are in Section 5 of this chapter.)
-Our plan offers full drug coverage in the Coverage Gap Stage for drugs on Tier 6.
-You pay \$0 for drugs on Tier 6.
-For drugs on all other tiers, you pay 25% of the price for brand name drugs (plus a portion of the dispensing fee) and 25% of the price for generic drugs.
+During this stage, you pay 25% of the price for brand name drugs (plus a portion of the dispensing fee) and 25% of the price for generic drugs.
 You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$6,550.
 This amount and rules for counting costs toward this amount have been set by Medicare.
 (Details are in Section 6 of this chapter.)
+Because there is no coverage gap for the plan, this payment stage does not apply to you.
 During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2021).
 (Details are in Section 7 of this chapter.)